Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Quinn's heart swelled at the familiar pet name.
 "I love it when you call me that."

-The brunette chuckled and kissed her nose.
-The blonde's fingers were on to smoothing over her lips now, licking her own and tasting the cherry chapstick with delight.
+Rachel chuckled and kissed her nose.
+Quinn's fingers were on to smoothing over her lips now, licking her own and tasting the cherry chapstick with delight.

 "Talk to me from now on?
 Not your therapist?" she asked anxiously.